mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 sudo sed -i -E "s/([ ]*\"ServerURL\"[ ]*:[ ]*)\".*\"/\1\"https:\/\/docker.mender.io:8080\"/" /mnt/rootfs[12]/etc/mender/mender.conf
 ```

-It is very important to unmount the storage image after modifying it, so all changes are written to the image:
+It is very important to unmount the disk image after modifying it, so all changes are written to the image:

 ```
 sudo umount /mnt/rootfs1